malt2/malt2.torch/README.md

 ============
 malt-dstorm2 for torch packages

+See the [malt website](https://malt2.github.io) for more details about MALT2.

 1) Source your torch/cuda/MKL environment:
    on some machines, you might need things something like:
        source [torch-dir]/install/bin/torch-activate